CoCreate-app/CoCreate-observer/README.md

 # Roadmap

 If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/CoCreate-app/CoCreate-observer/issues) and [pull requests](https://github.com/CoCreate-app/CoCreate-observer/pulls).
+We are currently focused on improving performance for large-scale applications and adding support for custom mutation types.
 We would love to hear your feedback.

+<a name="contribute"></a>

+# Contributing

+We welcome contributions of all kinds, including bug fixes, new features, documentation improvements, and performance optimizations.
+We encourage community contributions to our libraries (you might even score some nifty swag), please see our [CONTRIBUTING](https://github.com/CoCreate-app/CoCreate-observer/blob/master/CONTRIBUTING.md) guide for details.

+We want this library to be community-driven, and CoCreate led.
+We need your help to realize this goal.
+To help make sure we are building the right things in the right order, we ask that you create [issues](https://github.com/CoCreate-app/CoCreate-observer/issues) and [pull requests](https://github.com/CoCreate-app/CoCreate-observer/pulls) or merely upvote or comment on existing issues or pull requests.

+We appreciate your continued support, thank you!

 <a name="about"></a>

 # About

-CoCreate-observer is guided and supported by the CoCreate Developer Experience Team.
+CoCreate-observer is a JavaScript library that simplifies the process of monitoring changes in the DOM (Document Object Model).
+It provides a robust and efficient way to detect and respond to mutations, such as changes to attributes, additions or removals of nodes, and modifications to text content.
+CoCreate-observer allows developers to easily register callbacks that are triggered when specific elements matching a selector undergo the specified mutations.

+Key features include:

+-   Efficient selector matching
+-   Debouncing to optimize performance
+-   Flexible configuration options
+-   Cross-browser compatibility

+CoCreate-observer is part of the CoCreate suite of open-source tools designed to accelerate web development and empower developers to build dynamic, interactive applications more efficiently.
+CoCreate aims to provide a comprehensive and modular ecosystem for modern web development.

 Please Email the Developer Experience Team [here](mailto:develop@cocreate.app) in case of any queries.

 CoCreate-observer is maintained and funded by CoCreate.
 The names and logos for CoCreate are trademarks of CoCreate, LLC.

-<a name="contribute"></a>

-# How to Contribute

-We encourage contribution to our libraries (you might even score some nifty swag), please see our [CONTRIBUTING](https://github.com/CoCreate-app/CoCreate-observer/blob/master/CONTRIBUTING.md) guide for details.

-We want this library to be community-driven, and CoCreate led.
-We need your help to realize this goal.
-To help make sure we are building the right things in the right order, we ask that you create [issues](https://github.com/CoCreate-app/CoCreate-observer/issues) and [pull requests](https://github.com/CoCreate-app/CoCreate-observer/pulls) or merely upvote or comment on existing issues or pull requests.

-We appreciate your continued support, thank you!

 <a name="license"></a>